diodechain/website/_posts/2020-07-20-running-forever-with-the-raspberry-pi-hardware-watchdog.md

 So if you're running your Raspberry Pi as a remote sensor reachable remotely from any place in the world with Diode network, then we recommend to enable this hardware watchdog for your devices as well.

-It's done in in few steps directly on a _terminal_ on your Pi:
+It's done in few steps directly on a _terminal_ on your Pi:

 1) Enable the hardware watchdog on your Pi and reboot